 And miracle of miracles, that most fragile of costumes, the Scarecrow’s has survived.
 As mentioned in the last post, Ray Bolger saved his costume, including the raffia that served as hay, after production wrapped.
 His wife Gwendolyn donated the costume to the Smithsonian in 1987, along with a bag of raffia.

 But other significant pairs of Ruby Slippers were out in the world.
 One pair went around the country on the exhibit tour, owned by noted Hollywood costume collector Michael Shaw, who had of course gotten his pair from Kent Warner.
 He had loaned his pair to the Judy Garland Museum In Grand Rapids Minnesota.
-In a bizarre and still unsolved case, the pair were stolen from the museum, and their whereabouts are still unknown.
+In a bizarre case, the pair were stolen from the museum, and their whereabouts are took years to solve.
 It was thought to be an “inside job” since the security system was disabled at the time.

 Profiles in History managed to land another pair of the Holy Grail of Hollywood collectibles: the Ruby Slippers with the provenance of Kent Warner, a subsequent auction purchaser, then Philip Samuels.
 These were the pair in the best condition and the most likely to have been the pair used in the close up shot, where Judy Garland taps her heels three times and wishes she could go back home.
 The pair of Ruby Slippers went up for auction on December 15, 2011 with a reserve price of $2 million dollars.
 Despite their high price, there was another chance for Hollywood history to vanish from these shores.